Atlas of UTR Regulatory Activity

 The Atlas of UTR Regulatory Activity (AURA), a biological database, now in its second version, is a manually curated and comprehensive catalog of human 5' and 3' untranslated sequences (UTR) and UTR regulatory annotations.

-It includes basic annotation, phylogenetic conservation, binding sites for RNA-binding proteins and miRNA, cis-elements, RNA methylation and editing data, and more, for human and mouse.
-Through its intuitive web interface, it furthermore provides full access to a wealth of information that integrates RNA sequence and structure data, variation sites, gene synteny, gene and protein expression and gene functional descriptions from scientific literature and specialized databases.
-Eventually, it provides several tools for batch analysis of gene lists, allowing the tracing of post-transcriptional regulatory networks.
+It includes basic annotation, phylogenetic conservation, binding sites for RNA-binding proteins and miRNAs, cis-elements, RNA methylation and editing data.
+This data is accessible through a web interface and through data-mining approaches.
+Batch analysis of gene lists is also possible.